How to Save or Export Spreadsheets

 $vbLabelText $csharpLabel

 Please note that for CSV, TSV, JSON, and XML file formats, a separate file will be created corresponding to each sheet.
 The naming convention will be fileName.sheetName.format.
-Take a look at the following image where two files have been created for CSV, JSON, and XML format.
+Take a look at the following image to illustrate how multiple files are named for CSV, JSON, and XML formats.

 Naming format